 I was thirteen.

-Even If You’re Broken: Essays on Sexual Assault and #MeToo will be out November 4th.
-What you just read, here, will be part of the introduction.
-Please preorder the book now at bit.ly/evenifyourebroken.
+Even If You’re Broken: Essays on Sexual Assault and #MeToo is out now.
+What you read here is part of the introduction.
+Please order the book at bit.ly/evenifyourebroken.
 Buying my books helps support the writing that I do for free or for very little pay.